Anisotropies of Diffusive Ultra-high Energy Cosmic Rays in $f(R)$ Gravity Theory

-To specify some of the points not discussed above, we draw the UHECRs anisotropies with respect to energy, source distance, and strength of the magnetic field in Fig.\ \ref{fig2}.
-The different curves in the plots of the figure represent different cosmological models that are obtained by keeping any two fixed with their specific values while taking one as a variable from energy, source distance, and magnetic field strength.
+To specify some of the points clearly as discussed above with some additional features, we draw the UHECRs' anisotropy with respect to energy, source distance, and strength of the magnetic field in Fig.~\ref{fig2}.
+Each plot of the figure is obtained by keeping any two fixed at their specific values while taking one as a variable from energy, source distance, and magnetic field strength.
+The different curves in the plots of the figure represent different cosmological models.
 It is to be noted that the $\Lambda$CDM is the model that is most commonly used in CR studies.
 As mentioned earlier the $f(R)$ power-law model and the Starobinsky model are the models that we propose to study the behaviour of anisotropy of UHECRs.
-At a given source distance and the magnetic field value (see top plots), the power-law model depicts the highest values of anisotropy at the higher energy range (within UHE scale), while the $\Lambda$CDM model depicts the lowest values at such energies.
-In the lower energy range (within UHE scale), the $\Lambda$CDM model shows higher values of anisotropy, while the Starobinsky model shows the lowest values at these energies.
-These two ranges of energy are source distance and magnetic field strength dependent as seen from the top plots.
-Moreover, the $\Lambda$CDM model and the Starobinsky model depict the same anisotropy value at a particular energy depending on the source distance and magnetic field strength.
+From the figure, we see that at a given source distance and the magnetic field value (see top plots), the power-law model depicts the highest values of anisotropy for the whole range of energies considered (within the UHE scale).
+While the $\Lambda$CDM model depicts the lowest anisotropy values for the whole energy range, especially at a small source distance.
+However, at a long source distance, the Starobinsky model predicts the lowest anisotropy in the lower energy range.
+For example at $r_s = 40$ Mpc, the Starobinsky model gives the lowest anisotropy values for energies $E< 0.3$ EeV.
+This range of energy may become wider by shifting towards the higher energy side for more strong magnetic fields.
+Only above this energy range, the $\Lambda$CDM model depicts the lowest values in this case.
+Moreover, in the lower energy range, the $\Lambda$CDM model and the Starobinsky model depict the same anisotropy value at a particular energy depending on the source distance and magnetic field strength.